 Shimabara Rebellion?
 What’s that?

-Brief history lesson: Christian peasants briefly rebelled against unfair taxation, but were crushed and forced into hiding as Japan began aggressively persecuting Christians (and would continue to do so for the next two centuries), expelled all missionaries.
+Brief history lesson: Christian peasants briefly rebelled against unfair taxation, but were crushed and forced into hiding as Japan began aggressively persecuting Christians (and would continue to do so for the next two centuries) and expelled all missionaries.

 Rodrigues and Garupe are both told of the martyrdom which might await them in Japan, but they are eager to embrace such a fate if it is the result of them pursuing what God has seen fit to put into their hearts.
-If Ferreira is still alive they can assist him in administering to the area’s Christians and convert even more (the area once had tens of thousands new converts, we are told), and if he has indeed committed heresy it is their duty to attempt to save his soul.
+If Ferreira is still alive they can assist him in administering to the area’s Christians and convert even more.
+The area once had tens of thousands of new converts, we are told.
+If he has indeed committed heresy it is their duty to attempt to save his soul.

 Are they completely naïve?
 Arrogant?
 Is God’s will working through them, or are they simply two ambitious men blinded by the Earthly glory which would await them if they succeeded in bringing Christianity back to Japan?